Philipp Scheidemann: World War I

-In January 1915 Scheidemann expressed his anger at elements in the SPD who could not bear to hear the word "fatherland".
-His statement was preceded by Karl Liebknecht's breach of party discipline when in December 1914 he voted against a war loan bill.
+In January 1915, Scheidemann expressed his anger at elements in the SPD who could not bear to hear the word "fatherland".
+His statement was preceded by Karl Liebknecht's breach of party discipline when, in December 1914, he voted against a war loan bill.
 Hugo Haase defended Liebknecht at the time, and he received numerous expressions of sympathy from within the SPD.
 The idea of a negotiated peace ("Scheidemann Plan"), however, could no longer prevent a split within the SPD on the issue of continued funding for the war.
-In April 1917 the party's antiwar left wing formed the Independent Social Democratic Party of Germany (USPD), while the SPD itself was renamed the Majority Social Democratic Party of Germany (MSPD).
+In April 1917, the party's anti-war left wing formed the Independent Social Democratic Party of Germany (USPD), while the SPD itself was renamed the Majority Social Democratic Party of Germany (MSPD).
 In Scheidemann's constituency of Solingen, the SPD organization joined the USPD and called on Scheidemann – without success – to resign his Reichstag seat.
 From October 1917, with the Würzburg Party Congress, Scheidemann was MSPD party chairman alongside Friedrich Ebert.

 In view of the worsening social hardships of the working class caused by the war, the SPD had been pressing since the beginning of 1917 to fulfill its promise of a political reorganization of Germany.
 Negotiations began between Scheidemann, Conrad Haussmann of the center-left German Democratic Party and Gustav Stresemann of the National Liberal Party to form a left-wing parliamentary majority with the goal of giving the Reich a true parliamentary form of government with ministers responsible to it rather than the emperor.
-Scheidemann accommodated the bourgeois parties to the point of saying that he believed he could if necessary envision a parliamentary system with a monarch at its head.
+Scheidemann accommodated the bourgeois parties to the point of saying that he believed he could, if necessary, envision a parliamentary system with a monarch at its head.
 One result of the negotiations was the passage of the Reichstag Peace Resolution of 19 July 1917 by 212 votes to 126.
 It called for peace negotiations without demands for annexations.

 To prevent radicalization at home, Scheidemann, Friedrich Ebert and Otto Braun joined the leadership of the January strikes of 1918 in which over a million workers demanded better living and working conditions, an end to the war and a democratization of the constitution.
 Their action earned the three men the hatred of the political right.